Nickandmore!

 Two More Classic Nick Hits Join Two-Hour Weeknight Block Beginning Sept.
 5

 NEW YORK, Aug.
-24, 2011 /PRNewswire/ — TeenNick stokes fan demand for more ’90s shows with the addition of two new series to the network’s buzzworthy “The ’90s Are All That” two-hour programming block.
+24, 2011 — TeenNick stokes fan demand for more ’90s shows with the addition of two new series to the network’s buzzworthy “The ’90s Are All That” two-hour programming block.
 The new lineup of iconic Nickelodeon ’90s shows kicks off Monday, Sept.
 5, with back-to back episodes of the popular animated series Rocko’s Modern Life and Hey Arnold! at 12 a.m. and 1 a.m., respectively (all times ET).
 Added by viewers’ request, Rocko and Hey Arnold! will regularly join All That and Kenan & Kel starting Tuesday, Sept.
 6, in the block’s 1 a.m. and 1:30 a.m. timeslots.
 The block also features deeply integrated, fan-driven social media components on Facebook (www.facebook.com/90sAreAllThat) and at www.90sAreAllThat.com.
 “The ’90s Are All That” airs Monday-Friday 12-2 a.m. with replays 2-4 a.m. on TeenNick.

 Rocko’s Modern Life, an animated series that offers a satirical view on everyday living for an Australian-born wallaby named Rocko, originally ran for 11 years on Nickelodeon.
 It is further distinguished as the show where future SpongeBob SquarePants creator Stephen Hillenburg first met voice actor Tom Kenny (voice of Heffer), who would later become the inspiration for SpongeBob and create the character’s inimitable voice.
 With its off-kilter humor and a theme song performed by the B52’s, the series follows Rocko who explores his new life in the city of O-Town and his friendships with a gluttonous steer Heffer (Kenny); a neurotic turtle Filburt (Mr. Lawrence, voice of Plankton on SpongeBob SquarePants); and Rocko’s faithful dog, Spunky.